sunnydigital/sunnydigital.github.io/content/projects/iegsil-07-03-2023/iegsil.md

   image: iegsil-demo-pic.jpg
   # can also paste direct link from external site
   # ex. https://i.ibb.co/K0HVPBd/paper-mod-profilemode.png
-  alt: Photo of completed build
+  alt: Photo of the completed build
   caption:
   relative: false # To use relative path for cover image, used in hugo Page-bundles
 ---